 - 'Why do busy people need allotments?'
-Photographic exhibit with Julian May, University of York, UK, 4 -7 September 2012.
+Photographic exhibit with Julian May, Art of Management Conference, University of York, UK, 4 -7 September 2012.

 - 'Why do busy people need allotments?'
 Interactive learning activity as part of the Vitae NYE Box of Ideas showcase at Sheffield Children’s Festival, 7 July 2012.
 Winner of public engagement competition.

 Conference papers and presentations:

 - 'Allotment work?
 Exploring the boundary between work and leisure'.
 The York Management School Research Seminar Series,York, UK, 25 January 2012.

 - 'Allotment work?
 Exploring the interface between ‘leisure’ gardening and labour'.
 University of Liverpool Management School and Keele University Ethnography Symposium, Cardiff, UK, 6 September 2011.